Preparing for disasters and epidemics

 Healthy mothers and healthy babies

-Even before the Ebola outbreak, Guinea’s had a weak health service, particularly in the countryside.
-The strain of Ebola strained resources even further.
+Even before the Ebola outbreak, Guinea had a weak health system, particularly in the countryside.
+Battling the Ebola outbreak strained resources even further.

 Trained health workers make a difference

-The British Red Cross works with the Guinean Red Cross to expand a successful project that supports safe motherhood and sexual and reproductive health and rights.
-We now work in areas that have particularly high rates of maternal and child death.
+The British Red Cross worked with the Guinean Red Cross to expand a successful project that supports safe motherhood and sexual and reproductive health and rights.

-The project trains 87 health workers to provide better care for their patients, young and old.
-Other group of 92 health workers have learned how to help people understand why they should use health services in pregnancy and birth.
+The project trained 87 health workers to provide better care for their patients, young and old.
+Another group of 92 health workers have learned how to help people understand why they should use health services in pregnancy and birth.
 They also visit people’s homes and run training sessions to teach people about their right to health care.

 Health workers also use an innovative ‘Safe delivery’ app developed by the Maternity Foundation.
 It helps train medical staff in how to deliver babies safely including medical advice for any issues that come up before, during and after a birth.

-In addition, the app is a helpful guide for parents and anyone interested in getting a better understanding of pregnancy, birth and care after the delivery..
-Awareness sessions run with the community help people talk about sexual and reproductive health rights.
+In addition, the app is a helpful guide for parents and anyone interested in getting a better understanding of pregnancy, birth and care after the delivery.
+Awareness sessions were organised with the community to help people talk about sexual and reproductive health rights.